vmakeev/huawei_mesh_router/README.md

 ## Devices tracking

 The component allows you to track all devices connected to your mesh network.
+Each router can provide information about the zone to which all devices connected to it will be assigned (if enabled in the [advanced options](#advanced-options)).
 [Read more](docs/device-tracking.md)

 You can attach one or more tags to each client device in order to be able to use in automation the number of devices marked with a tag, connected to a specific router, or to the entire mesh network.
 [Read more](docs/device-tags.md#device-tags)